DenchiSoft/VTubeStudio/README.md

 ## Set item within-model-sorting order

-#### ⚠️ This request is only available on the [public beta branch](https://github.com/DenchiSoft/VTubeStudio/wiki/Joining-the-Beta) right now ⚠️

 VTube Studio lets you sort and pin items **between the layers** of your main model.
 For some general information about how this works, check out the page about "[Between-Layer Item Pinning](https://github.com/DenchiSoft/VTubeStudio/wiki/Between-Layer-Item-Pinning)".

 For [Live2D items](https://github.com/DenchiSoft/VTubeStudio/wiki/Live2D-Items) specifically, you can also split the **Live2D item model** into a front- and back-part and insert them into the main model separately.